 Born in Ekaterinburg, Russia, Bass Dmitry Ulyanov has gained attention as a leading bass in such opera houses as the Opera National de Paris, Teatro Real in Madrid, Bolshoi Theatre in Moscow, Gran Teatre del Liceu in Barcelona, Mikhailovsky Theatre in St. Petersburg, Théâtre du Capitole in Toulouse, and Opera Municipal de Marseille.
 In the current season, Ulyanov jumps into the role of the General in Prokofiev’s The Gambler for his debut at the Vienna State Opera.
-He will also debut as the title role in Attila at the Opéra de Lyon, debut at the Deutsche Oper am Rhein in Düsseldorf as Ramfis in Aida, and sing Prince Ivan Khovansky in Khovanshchina at the Stanislavsky Opera and Boris in Lady Macbeth of Mtsensk at the Bolshoi.
+He will also debut as the title role in Attila at the Opéra de Lyon, debut at the Teatro di San Carlo in Naples as Boris in Lady Macbeth of Mtsensk, debut at the Deutsche Oper am Rhein in Düsseldorf as Ramfis in Aida, and sing Prince Ivan Khovansky in Khovanshchina at the Stanislavsky Opera.

 In the 2016/17 season, Ulyanov made his debut at the Dutch National Opera in Amsterdam as Konchak and Galitsky in Prince Igor.
 He also returned to the Teatro Real in Madrid as Tsar Dodon in The Golden Cockerel, to the Vlaamse Opera in Antwerpen as Daland in Der Fliegende Holländer, and to the Bolshoi Theatre in Moscow as Filippo II in Don Carlos.
 In the summer of 2017, Ulyanov debuted at the Salzburg Festival as Boris in Lady Macbeth of Mtsensk.